casper-network/docs-archive/dapp/execution-error-codes.md

 # Execution error codes

-You can find a dynamically generated list with descriptions of each error code in our Rust and source documentation respectively
+You can find a dynamically generated list with descriptions of each error code in our Rust and source documentation respectively:

 - Contract exit codes is found in our API [here](https://docs.rs/casperlabs-types/latest/casperlabs_types/enum.ApiError.html#mappings)